Networks-Learning/stackexchange-dump-to-postgres/README.md

 This is a quick script to move the Stackoverflow data from the [StackExchange data dump (Sept '14)](https://archive.org/details/stackexchange) to a Postgres SQL database.

+Schema hints are taken from [a post on Meta.StackExchange](http://meta.stackexchange.com/questions/2677/database-schema-documentation-for-the-public-data-dump-and-sede) and from [StackExchange Data Explorer](http://data.stackexchange.com).

 ## Dependencies

  - [`lxml`](http://lxml.de/installation.html)